-Smith et al.66 provided an indication of other types of GIS functions, which include network analysis.
-There is no doubt that many GIS include noncartographic components.
-Tomlinson Associates126 stressed this in their definition of GIS as a 'digital system for the analysis and manipulation of a full range of geographical data, with associated subsystems for digitizing and other forms of input and for cartography and other forms of display used in the context of decision making.
-The emphasis is clearly on the analysis and manipulation functions, and in the GIS field they provide the primary motivation for using digital methods; if the intention were not to analyze or manipulate, there would be no point in converting the geographical data to digital form in the first place'.
+Smith et al (1987) provided an indication of other types of GIS functions, which include network analysis.
+There is no doubt that many GIS include non-cartographic components.
+Tomlinson Associates (DoE, 1987, p 154) stressed this in their definition of GIS as a "digital system for the analysis and manipulation of a full range of geographical data, with associated subsystems for digitizing and other forms of input and for cartography and other forms of display used in the context of decision making.
+The emphasis is clearly on the analysis and manipulation functions, and in the GIS field they provide the primary motivation for using digital methods; if the intention were not to analyze or manipulate, there would be no point in converting the geographical data to digital form in the first place".
 Their review of the North American experience forms a valuable reference.

-Unfortunately, this expert view alienates many map-based applications that derive significant benefits from the computerization of map-based storage, retrieval and display of information.
+Unfortunately, this expert view alienates many map-based applications which derive significant benefits from the computerisation of map-based storage, retrieval and display of information.
 It also takes a blinkered view of cartography as a form of display.
 Although manipulation and analysis functions tend to be central to some applications, these tend to be idiosyncratic; given the diversity of users and uses, they cannot form the core of general purpose GIS architectures.
-The definition of GIS, provided by Tomlinson Associates, is not fundamentally different from the modern definition of cartography provided by Guptill and Starr34 but it places the emphasis on analytic functions rather than on the spatial database.
+The definition of GIS, provided by Tomlinson Associates, is not fundamentally different from the modern definition of cartography provided by Guptill and Starr (1984) but it places the emphasis on analytic functions rather than on the spatial database.

-There is still a tendency towards promotion of general purpose state-of-the-art GIS.
+There is still a tendency towards promotion of general purpose state-ofthe-art GIS.
 In the author's opinion, all-singing, all-dancing universal GIS do not provide the most effective environment for all users.
-GIS systems could be made more accessible and effective by architectures that facilitate product factoring and the development of configurations that meet the requirements of specific sets of users.
-From a systems developer's perspective, GIS 'add application specific modelling and manipulation capabilities to application oriented configurations of components in digital cartography'3.
-Loudon65 provided a flavour of the specific requirements of geologists.
+GIS systems could be made more accessible and effective by architectures which facilitate product factoring and the development of configurations which meet the requirements of specific sets of users.
+From a systems developer's perspective, GIS "add application specific modelling and manipulation capabilities to application oriented configurations of components in digital cartography" (Visvalingam, 1989, p 29).
+Loudon (1986) provided a flavour of the specific requirments of geologists.

-Coppock and Anderson112 (p 4) stated that 'Digital cartography interacts with GIS in three ways: by providing a framework, through national map coverages, for relating other categories of data; as a source of spatially referenced data in its own right; and as one of the methods of presenting the results of analyses of such data'.
-This paper has emphasized that maps are not just sources of data and forms of display: they are also devices for exploring and understanding data and for generating insight.
-Figure 1 accommodates not only the established applications of digital cartography but also the emerging interests in interactive cartography and in visual computing.
+Coppock and Anderson (1987, p 4) stated that "Digital cartography interacts with GIS in three ways: by providing a framework, through national map coverages, for relating other categories of data; as a source of spatially referenced data in its own right; and as one of the methods of presenting the results of analyses of such data".
+This paper has emphasized that maps are not just sources of data and forms of display.
+They are also devices for exploring and understanding data and for generating insight.
+Figure 2 accommodates not only the established applications of digital cartography but also the emerging interests in interactive cartography and in visual computing.
 GIS regard visual maps as useful but dispensable in many cases; they focus on the digital map.
-Although the spatial database is attracting a great deal of research effort at the present stage of evolution, in the long-term and from a user-centred perspective, visual and digital maps will be seen as complementary and equally important representations of spatial reality.
+Although the spatial database is attracting a great deal of research effort at the present stage of evolution, in the long-term and from a user-centred perspective, visual and digital maps will be seen as complimentary and equally important representations of spatial reality.
 CAD systems facilitate 'shallow' interaction with data models.
 Graphical information systems require 'deep' interaction with spatial databases through an interface, which could conceivably include multiple views controlled by a set of concurrent or parallel communicating processes.